IsolatedSingularity/Minecraft-Generation/README.md

 A comprehensive multi-panel dashboard synthesizing the mathematical foundations discussed above. **Biome parameter maps** render temperature, humidity, and continentalness noise fields as continuous color gradients, revealing the multi-scale structure underlying biome boundaries. **Structure distribution plots** overlay calculated positions on the biome field, demonstrating the correlation between placement and terrain parameters.

-Distance histograms from spawn quantify the statistical distribution of structure accessibility—the curves explain why some seeds feel "lucky" while others seem barren.
+Distance histograms from spawn quantify the statistical distribution of structure accessibility; the curves explain why some seeds feel "lucky" while others seem barren.
 Generation formulas provide exact mathematical specifications for each algorithm component.

 *The numbers never lied.
 We just didn't know how to read them.*